usi-verification-and-security/opensmt/README.md

 When using OpenSMT as a library, the option needs to be set in `SMTConfig` **before** `Opensmt` object is created, see [this example](examples/test_lra_itp.cc).

-Interpolation is supported for SMT-LIB logics `QF_UF` and `QF_LRA` in both single-query and incremental mode.
+Interpolation is supported for SMT-LIB logics `QF_UF`, `QF_LRA`, and `QF_LIA` in both single-query and incremental mode.
 An example of how SMT-LIB2 file can be extended to instruct OpenSMT to compute interpolants can be found [here](regression_itp/itp_bug_small.smt2).

 ## Contact
-If you have questions please mail them to me at antti.hyvarinen@gmail.com, or to the discussion forum!
+If you have questions please mail them to me at antti.hyvarinen@gmail.com, or at [github](https://github.com/usi-verification-and-security/opensmt)